SimVascular/simvascular.github.io-archive/source/documentation/installation/_linux.md

 # Installation Instructions for Linux #

-1. Click "Download Installation Package" on the SimVascular homepage.
-Once on the simtk.org choose the download link for Linux.

-2. Login to SimTk or create a new account.

-3. List your intended use for the software and agree to the license agreement.
-THe download should begin, if not, click the link given and follow the instructions.

-4. You may need to install libxss, mpich2, or libgfortran.
+4. Before installing SimVascular, you may need to install libxss, mpich2, or libgfortran.
 If you're on linux these may work:

 		sudo apt-get install libxss
 		sudo apt-get install mpich2